How to Build a Healthy Morning Routine That Actually Sticks

 • gratitude writing

-• eggs + avocado
+• eggs with avocado

 • oatmeal with nuts